pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ``Explanation``: Amazon Data Lifecycle Manager (Amazon DLM) allows you to create automated snapshot lifecycle policies for your Amazon EBS volumes.
 By creating an Amazon DLM policy, you can define the desired backup schedule and retention period for the EBS volume.
 The policy will then automatically create snapshots according to the defined schedule.
 This ensures that regular backups are taken and can be used for data recovery if needed.

-### [EBS volumes deleted](https://docs.amazonaws.cn/en_us/AWSEC2/latest/WindowsGuide/ebs-deleting-volume.html) with the `TerminateInstances` API call continue to show for some time on AWS Config console
+### [EBS volumes deleted](https://docs.amazonaws.cn/en_us/AWSEC2/latest/WindowsGuide/ebs-deleting-volume.html) with the `TerminateInstances` API call continue to show for some time on AWS Config console - 👀 EXAM
 Terminated Amazon EC2 instances use the ``DeleteOnTermination`` attribute for each attached EBS volume to determine to delete the volume.
 Amazon EC2 deletes the Amazon EBS volume that has the ``DeleteOnTermination`` attribute set to true, but it does not publish the ``DeleteVolume`` API call.
 This is because AWS Config uses the _DeleteVolume_ API call as a trigger with the rule, and the resource changes aren't recorded for the EBS volume.
 The EBS volume still shows as compliant or noncompliant.
 AWS Config performs a baseline every six hours to check for new configuration items with the ResourceDeleted status.
 The AWS Config rule then removes the deleted EBS volumes from the evaluation results.

+Amazon EBS volumes deleted using the `DeleteVolume API call` invoke a `DescribeVolumes` API call on volume.
+The DescribeVolumes API call `returns an InvalidVolume`.`NotFound` error code and the Amazon EBS volume is `removed` from the list of resources in AWS Config

 ### SSD-backed volumes (IOPS-intensive)